s-g-mo/MDN-Compliance/README.txt

 This step is the heart and soul of this project.
 The scripts and associated functions that facilitate these tasks are found in the main directory, MDN_compliance.
 There are 5 scripts and they should be run in the following order.
 Most of the names are self-explanatory (I think), but I'll describe a few important aspects below.
 Again, these are all thoroughly documented in the comments in the actual scripts themselves, and copious details on what is going on here can be found in [1] and [2] below.

 build_stn_db.py
-This script builds a station database to use in conjunction with other aspects of this project.
+-This script builds a station database to use in conjunction with other aspects of this project.
 In particular, since the frequency band over which η(ω) is measurable is both depth-dependant, and depends on γ(ω), several quantities need to be specified for every station/target water depth you wish to work with.
 If you don't have real signal statistics for η(ω) and γ(ω), or if you wish to work with purely synthetic data, then you can put your assumptions on statistics in here, along with names for dummy stations.

 build_train_test_data.py
-This script builds training and testing data for every station/target water depth you wish to work with.
+-This script builds training and testing data for every station/target water depth you wish to work with.
 In principle, a single MDN could be trained to invert η(ω) for any station, deployed at any water depth, but this is a much move involved problem (discussed in [1] and [2] below).
 Therefore, the approach taken in this software is to build training data for every MDN you wish to consider.
-This script is where the forward code for computing η(ω) from randomly generated Earth models gets called.
+-This script is where the forward code for computing η(ω) from randomly generated Earth models gets called.
 All the code associated with the forward computation is contained in the forward_funcs directory.

 prep_MDN_data.py
 This script performs feature scaling on all training/testing data, and prepares data to be passed directly to an MDN for training.